How does the access analysis report determine accessibility of sport facilities for a defined population?

 The user journey involves selecting an Area of Interest from the available list.
 The user can then choose to show population data and subsequently set the travel parameters.
 Parameters include choice of driving or walking and whether time or distance it to be used as a cut-off parameter.
 The system then submits this information to the ArcGIS Server Network Analyst solver to compute.
 When the process is completed the user gets notification to view the result.

-The resulting map shows the lines of connection between the origin Population centroids and the destination Facility that were reachable given the cut-off parameters.
-Population Centroids that were unable to reach a Facility due to the cut-off parameters are shown as red dots.
+The resulting map shows the lines of connection between the origin, which are Output Area Population Weighted Centroids and the destination Facility that were reachable given the cut-off parameters.
+Output Area Population Weighted Centroids that were unable to reach a Facility due to the cut-off parameters are shown as red dots.

 The OD Matric calculation is an intensive process and thus the larger the Area of Interest, the more time it takes to compute the results.